 Degree(s) earned from Eastern and from other schools:

-To what college/university have you transferred and what degree are you working toward?
+Are you still taking classes?
+If so, where and what degree are you working toward?

-What is something you learned (content knowledge, study skills, technology, etc.) during your academic program at Eastern that you utilize in your current studies?
+What is something you learned (knowledge, training, skills) during your academic program that you utilize in your workplace and/or current studies?

 Please share if courses, faculty, and/or staff at Eastern contributed to your career/educational success and how they helped:

-What advice would you give to current Eastern students who are looking to follow a similar path toward continued studies?
+What advice would you give to current Eastern students who are looking to follow a similar path to a job or continued studies?

-Please feel free to share recent accomplishments and achievements in your continued studies:
+What are some of your recent accomplishments and achievements in the workforce or in your continued studies: